jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 ![bv-1](images/bv-1.PNG){: .center loading=lazy}

 This serves just fine as a quantum operation as well.
 Note that in the actual problem the oracle's mystery string is unknown.
-But we can rest assured that it behaves *equivilantely* to a circuit with a bunch of CNOT gates with inputs bits as controls and the output bit as the target.
+But we can rest assured that it behaves *equivilantely* to a circuit with a bunch of CNOT gates with certain input bits as controls and the output bit as the target.
 Our goal then is to find out which input bits control a CNOT gate and which ones don't.

 ## Phase kickback (again)

-The quantum algorithm that solves this problem is pretty similar to the one that solves the Deutsch-Jozsa problem: flip the out bit to the 1 state, apply $H$ gates to all qubits (this time including the output qubit), apply the oracle, apply the $H$ gates again, and finally measure the qubits.
-This algorithm helps demonstrate a cool aspect of phase kickback: **phase kickback swaps the control and target of CNOT gates**.
+The quantum algorithm that solves this problem is pretty similar to the one that solves the Deutsch-Jozsa problem: flip the output bit to the 1 state, apply $H$ gates to all qubits (this time including the output qubit), apply the oracle, apply the $H$ gates again, and finally measure the qubits.
+This algorithm helps demonstrate an interesting way of interpreting phase kickback: **phase kickback swaps the control and target of CNOT gates**.

-Indeed, if we could somehow flip all the CNOT gates in earlier diagram upside down, then an output qubit in the 1 state would set all the CNOT gates off so that an input register initialized to $x=00...0$ would become the mystery string $s$.
+Indeed, if we could somehow flip all the CNOT gates in the earlier diagram upside down, then an output qubit in the 1 state would set all the CNOT gates off so that an input register initialized to $x=00...0$ would become the mystery string $s$.
-To understand how phase kickback does this we first have to verify the following the following matrices are equal: $HXH$ and $Z$.
+To understand how phase kickback does this we first have to verify that the following matrices are equal: $HXH$ and $Z$.

-Of since we can just do the multiplication of the 2-by-2 matrices to see this directly.
+Of cource, we can just do the multiplication of the 2-by-2 matrices to see this directly.
 However, we could also prove that $HXH=Z$ by showing that the two quantum operations have the same effect on basis states $\ket{0}$ and $\ket{1}$.
 If we first apply an $H$